 Beta is a measure of a share's volatility in relation to the market.
 The market (AU average) beta is 1, while Altium's is 0.5023.
 This would suggest that Altium's shares are less volatile than average (for this exchange).

 Altium Limited develops and sells computer software for the design of electronic products in the United States and internationally.
-It operates through Board and Systems; Microcontrollers and Embedded Systems; and Electronic Parts, Search and Discovery segments.
-The company offers printed circuit board (PCB) design software products, including Altium Designer, a PCB design tool; CircuitStudio, a professional PCB design tool; CircuitMaker, a community based PCB design tool for makers, hobbyists, and DIYers communities; and NEXUS, an agile PCB design for teams, as well as embedded products, such as TASKING tools for embedded software development.
-It also provides cloud platform comprising Altium 365, a connecting PCB design for the manufacturing floor; and Altium Concord Pro, a solution for library management.
-In addition, the company offers component data product comprising Octopart, a component database, as well as PDN Analyzer, a power distribution network analysis product.
-Further, it provides Altium DXP Developer and Altium 365 Online Viewer, as well as live and on-demand courses.
+It operates through Board and Systems; Microcontrollers and Embedded Systems; and Nexar segments.
+The company offers printed circuit board (PCB) design software products, including Altium Designer, Altium NEXUS, CircuitStudio, and CircuitMaker.
+It also provides Altium 365 cloud platform; Altium Concord Pro, a solution for library management; and Octopart, search engine for electronic parts.
 The company serves automotive, aerospace/defense, life sciences, mobile devices and communication, consumer electronics, electronics and hi-tech, research and education, industrial controls automation, computers, and semiconductors industries.
 Altium Limited was founded in 1985 and is headquartered in La Jolla, California.

 Frequently asked questions